 When the goal of treatment is maintaining your dog’s comfort and quality of life, we often use signs, symptoms, and your dog’s behavior to adjust the treatment plan.

 Mostly we want to know how your dog is feeling, if he’s eating, if he wants to go on walks, and that kind of thing.
-Blood work can be helpful to monitor his health in general.
+Blood work can be helpful in monitoring his health in general.

-It can also be helpful to know if his organs are beginning to fail, and to evaluate the safety of certain medications, so you can make decisions in his care.
+It can also be helpful to know if his organs are beginning to fail and to evaluate the safety of certain medications so that you can make decisions in his care.

 How to Get the Best Blood Work Results

-Most of the time, there is not a lot of preparation needed before a blood draw.
+Most of the time, not much preparation is needed before a blood draw.
 The best thing you can do is help keep your dog calm at the veterinarian’s office.

-Most of the time fasting is not required, but your veterinarian should let you know beforehand.
-If your dog is on any medications, supplements, or special diets, be sure to let the vet know because some of these things can affect lab results.
+Most of the time, fasting is not required, but your veterinarian should let you know beforehand.
+If your dog is on any medications, supplements, or special diets, let the vet know because some can affect lab results.

 Home Care After Blood Collection

-In general, there is not a lot of home care required after a blood draw.
+In general, not much home care is required after a blood draw.